As a social media manager, you have to squeeze a lot into a week.

 At this point, you’ll know what kind of content you’re going to repurpose, so it’ll be fairly simple to identify which team members you might need to bring on board.

 Then, make sure you schedule some time with them each week or each month to create the content you need.

 It’s natural to want to push as much social content out as possible when a new post goes live, but it can often help to stagger things (especially for your workload).
 The flip side is, you don’t want to forget to post the accompanying infographic or Twitter (now X) thread.

 This is why it’s crucial to have a social media content calendar in place where you can map out when you’ll post your repurposed content.

-Let’s use the example above where your repurposed content includes a Twitter thread, a 20-second video, an Instagram Reel, a two-minute video, and an infographic.
+Let’s use the example above where your repurposed content includes a Twitter (now X) thread, a 20-second video, an Instagram Reel, a two-minute video, and an infographic.